Peracense

 Peracense is a town in the province of Teruel, Aragon, on the north-east of Spain.
 It is located 51 kilometres from Teruel, the capital province.

-It is home to a medieval castle. the main attraction of the town is the medieval castle.
-However, Peracense hides also other charms that should be highlighted, both in terms of its cultural and natural heritage.
+It is home to a medieval castle, the main attraction.
+However, Peracense also has other cultural and natural heritage.

 Geography

 Placed in the western end of the province of Teruel, Peracense is the most southern town of Jiloca Region.
 Its 28.7 km2 of his municipal area border in the north with Villar del Salz; in the east with Villafranca del Campo; in the south with Almohaja and in the west with Ródenas (Region of Sierra de Albarracín).

 The local roads TE-58 and TE-V-9024 make the principal way to arrive to the town.
 Both roads allow the access to the highway A-23 -principal communication axis of the region-, whether you reach it through Villafranca del Campo or through Santa Eulalia del Campo.